Interaction-induced quantum spin Hall insulator in the organic Dirac electron system $\alpha$-(BEDT-TSeF)$_2$I$_3$: Background and Formulation

 \subsection{Effective model based on first-principles calculation}

-First-principles calculation was performed to derive an effective model using the X-ray crystal structural data of $\alpha$-(BETS)$_2$I$_3$ at 30K under ambient pressure \cite{KitouSawaTsumuraya}. \editage{As the exchange-correlation function, GGA} was used in the Quantum espresso (QE) package \cite{Perdew,Giannozzi}.
-We used SG15 optimized norm-conserving Vanderbilt (ONCV) fully relativistic pseudopotentials to consider the effect of SOC in the first-principles calculation \cite{Schlipf}.
+First-principles calculation was performed to derive an effective model using the X-ray crystal structural data of $\alpha$-(BETS)$_2$I$_3$ at 30K under ambient pressure \cite{KitouSawaTsumuraya}.
+As the exchange-correlation function, GGA was used in the Quantum espresso (QE) package \cite{Perdew,Giannozzi}.
+We used SG15 optimized norm-conserving Vanderbilt fully relativistic pseudopotentials to consider the effect of SOC in the first-principles calculation \cite{Schlipf}.
 We set the cutoff energies of the wave functions and charge densities as 80 and 320 Ry, respectively, and the mesh of wave number ${\bm k}$ as $5\times5\times3$.
-After first-principles calculation, to obtain the transfer integrals with SOC, maximally localized Wannier functions (MLWFs) were created using the Wannier90 code \cite{Wannier90}.
-Eight bands near the Fermi energy were selected to construct the MLWFs, and the initial coordinates of MLWFs were set at the center of the BETS molecule in the unit cell.
+After the first-principles calculation, to obtain the transfer integrals with SOC, the maximally localized Wannier functions (MLWFs) were created using the Wannier90 code \cite{Wannier90}.
+Eight bands near the Fermi energy were selected to construct the MLWFs, and the initial MLWF coordinates were set at the center of the BETS molecule in the unit cell.

-Figure \ref{Fig:Wannier-Fit}(a) shows the real-space distribution of the MLWFs in each site of the unit cell.
-The unit cell of $\alpha$-(BETS)$_2$I$_3$ has four BETS molecules labeled A, A', B, and C, where the A and A' sites are crystallographically equivalent. \editage{The B and C sites, and the center of A and A' sites include inversion symmetric points.} Figure \ref{Fig:Wannier-Fit}(b) shows the energy band structure with SOC calculated using QE and the Wannier interpolation \editage{performed using} Wannier90.
+Figure \ref{Fig:Wannier-Fit}(a) shows the crystal structure of the unit cell for $\alpha$-(BETS)$_2$I$_3$.
+The box drawn by the black line represents the unit cell, and there are four BETS molecules (sites) labeled A, A', B, and C in the unit cell.
+The A and A' sites are crystallographically equivalent but the A, B and C sites are non-equivalent.
+The B and C sites, and the center of A and A' sites include inversion symmetric points.
+The real-space distribution of the MLWFs at each unit cell site are also shown.
+Figure \ref{Fig:Wannier-Fit}(b) shows the energy band structure with SOC calculated using QE and the Wannier interpolation {performed using} Wannier90.
 The energy origin is set at the Fermi energy.

-Next, we calculated the long-range Coulomb interaction considering the screening effect using the constrained random phase approximation (cRPA) method in the RESPACK code \cite{Nakamura}.
+We also calculated the repulsive interactions considering the screening effect using the cRPA method in the RESPACK code \cite{Nakamura}.
 We set the energy cutoff of the dielectric function as 5.0 Ry.